LukasWestholt/semantic-release-skopeo/README.md

     npx semantic-release
 ```

+## Private registries

+Just use `skopeo login <...>` in a pre-step.
+See https://github.com/containers/skopeo/blob/main/docs/skopeo-login.1.md.

 ## Advanced Usage

 For more advanced usage and detailed configuration options as well as guidance on multiple CI environments and documentation for all supported flags, please refer to the [Usage Guide](docs/usage.md) or the [Configuration Guide](docs/configuration.md).